Rolf Nevanlinna: IMU Abacus Medal (formerly Nevanlinna Prize)

 When the IMU in 1981 decided to create a prize, similar to the Fields Medal, in theoretical computer science and the funding for the prize was secured from Finland, the Union decided to give Nevanlinna's name to the prize; the Rolf Nevanlinna Prize was awarded every four years at the ICM.
 In 2018, the General Assembly of the IMU approved a resolution to remove Nevanlinna's name from the prize.
 Starting in 2022 the prize has been called the IMU Abacus Medal.

+Personal life

+Immediately after receiving his doctorate, Nevanlinna married his cousin Mary Elise Selin.
+The marriage ended in divorce, and in 1958 he married the author Sinikka Kallio-Visapää.
+Beyond mathematics, Nevanlinna was an accomplished violinist with a deep interest in the music of Jean Sibelius.